paudetseis/PlateFlex/README.md

 #### Use cases

 - Lu, Z., Li, C.-F., Zhu, S., and Audet, P. (2020).
 Effective elastic thickness over the Chinese mainland and surroundings estimated from a joint inversion of Bouguer admittance and coherence.
 Physics of the Earth and Planetary Interiors, 301, 106456, https://doi.org/10.1016/j.pepi.2020.106456

+- Lu, Z., Audet, P., Li, C.-F., Zhu, S., and Wu, Z. (2021).
+What Controls Effective Elastic Thickness of the Lithosphere in the Pacific Ocean?
+Journal of Geophysical Research, https://doi.org/10.1029/2020JB021074